-much of this place revolves around contrast and struggle. we’re born and we struggle to breathe, and communicate. we grow and learn to crawl, walk, run… to speak, to assert our identity and independence and discern our ambitions, goals, dreams and desires. some of us will follow through, most will not.
+Much of this Earthly life revolves around contrast and struggle.
+We’re born, and we struggle to breathe and communicate.
+We grow and learn to crawl, walk, run… to speak, to assert our identity and independence and discern our ambitions, goals, dreams and desires.
+Some of us will follow through, most will not.

-in our society, we can put our children through dysfunctional public institutions, or raise them off-the-grid and in the woods — far from smartphones and spine-softening amenities — and everything in between.
+In our society, we can put our children through ineffective public institutions, or choose to raise them off-the-grid and in the woods — far from smartphones and spine-softening amenities — and everything in between.

-none of the current worries or concerns in the world are original. the planet has warmed and cooled many times. technology has emerged and exploded, and has been destroyed and forgotten. civilizations have come and gone. history has been revisionist at best.
+None of the current worries or concerns in the world are original.
+The planet has warmed and cooled many times.
+Technology has emerged and exploded, and has been destroyed and forgotten.
+Civilizations have come and gone.
+Recorded history has been revisionist at best.

-if it’s true that no one of the collective can be enlightened unless all of the collective is thus, why do we keep holding ourselves down? it is evident that there is a shift toward the calm center and balance of all things. yet, it’s also evident we’re fighting it every step of the way.
+If it’s true that not one of the collective can be enlightened unless all of the collective is, why do we keep holding ourselves down?
+It is evident that there is a shift toward the calm center and balance of all things.
+Yet, it’s also evident we’re fighting it every step of the way.

-so, we are perpetually at odds with ourselves, within and without. and, maybe that’s the great plan of this time and place. until we can find ourselves in both aspects, as both sides, this template we limit ourselves to will be the only one we can know.
+So, we are perpetually at odds with ourselves, within and without.
+And maybe that’s the great plan of this time and place.
+Until we can find ourselves in both aspects, as both sides, this template we limit ourselves to will be the only one we can know and be.